The sportsbooks are not always right.

 -

 No, and be skeptical of anyone who says otherwise.
-What the model does is identify bets where the odds are more favorable than the sportsbook implies.
+What the models do is identify bets where the math is more favorable than the sportsbook's odds imply.
 Over a large enough sample, that edge tends to show up in the results.
-Short-term, any run of outcomes is possible.
+Short term, any outcome is possible, and cold stretches happen even when the models are working exactly as intended.

 -